astridx/meinblog/content/posts/cassiopeia/1allgemeines-zur-arbeit-mit-cassiopeia-und-joomla4.en.md

 ### Since Joomla 4.1

 Since February 2022, i.e. as of Joomla 4.1, code in the integrated TinyMCE editor is provided with syntax highlighting.
-In addition, it is via buttons on the bootom of the pop up possible to search and replace directly in the HTML code view.
+In addition, it is via buttons on the bottom of the pop up possible to search and replace directly in the HTML code view.

 Syntax-Highlighting in the integrated TinyMCE-Editor